sadesyllas/opentelemetry_jaeger/README.md

 When the project is compiled, the [Jaeger Thrift IDL](https://github.com/jaegertracing/jaeger-idl/tree/master/thrift) files, stored in the `priv` directory, are compiled and the output is stored in `lib/jaeger/thrift`.

+For the meaning of the configuration key `span_ref_type_mapper`, see `OpenTelemetryJaeger.SpanRefTypeMapper`.

+Internally, `OpenTelemetryJaeger` starts a `DynamicSupervisor` to supervise the connection processes started by `Finch`.

 ## Installation